South Korea stokes fear in Japan of Olympic boycott | DW | 02.06.2021

 "We will not tolerate [Japan's] wrongful actions related to Dokdo," he said at a National Assembly meeting.

-Former Prime Minister Chung Sye-kyun further stoked the debate by demanding that Japan remove the islands from the torch relay map, and that the Korean government take "all means" to force Tokyo to comply, including boycotting the Games.
+Former Prime Minister Chung Sye-kyun further stoked the debate by demanding that Japan remove the islands from the torch relay map, and that the South Korean government take "all means" to force Tokyo to comply, including boycotting the games.

 Japan's response has been firm, with Chief Cabinet Secretary Katsunobu Kato responding on the same day, saying that Tokyo "told the South Korean side that the protest is not acceptable, given that Japan owns Takeshima and given Japan's position on the Sea of Japan."